Karen Nelson Moore

-Karen Mary Nelson Moore (born November 19, 1948) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
+Karen Mary Nelson Moore (born 1948) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
 Her chambers are in Cleveland, Ohio.

 Education

-Moore received her Artium Baccalaureus from Radcliffe College of Harvard University in 1970, graduating Phi Beta Kappa and magna cum laude.
+Moore received her Artium Baccalaureus from Radcliffe College in 1970, graduating Phi Beta Kappa and magna cum laude.
 She received her Juris Doctor from Harvard Law School, also magna cum laude, in 1973.
 During her time at Harvard, Moore served as an editor for the Harvard Law Review, during which time she was the Law Review's only female member.
 Moore also served as an instructor for the International Tax Law Program at Harvard Law School from 1972 to 1973.

 Career

 Moore clerked for Judge Malcolm Richard Wilkey of the United States Court of Appeals for the District of Columbia Circuit from 1973 to 1974 and was his first female law clerk.
 She then clerked for Justice Harry Blackmun of the United States Supreme Court during the October 1974 term.
 Moore was one of the first women to clerk on the Supreme Court and Blackmun's first female clerk.

 From 1975 to 1977, Moore was an associate at Jones Day in Cleveland.
 From 1977 to 1995, she was a faculty member at Case Western Reserve University Law School.
 Moore was the school's first tenured female professor and the first woman to hold an endowed chair.
 She won awards for her teaching at Case Western, including its inaugural Teacher of the Year Award.
 She taught courses in civil procedure, federal income tax, complex litigation, conflict of laws, and International law.

 Moore was a visiting professor at Harvard Law School from 1990 to 1991.
 She has also served as director and vice president of the Harvard Alumni Association and as a presiding judge for the Ames Moot Court Competition.
 Most recently, Moore served a six-year term for Harvard's Board of Overseers, and was elected to serve as the President of the Overseers during the 2015–16 academic year.